mrknorman/evolving_attention_thesis/02_gravitation/02_gravitational_waves.typ

 is the standard metric used on the surface of a two-sphere --- a 2D spherical surface embedded in a 3D space. @minkowski-interval-spherical will become a valuable reference when we move to examine curved spacetime under the influence of gravity.

+As alluded to, special relativity, and Minkowski Spacetime, only deal with inertial reference frames, hence it is a "special" case of a larger, cohesive theory --- that theory, developed by Einstein in the following years, is general relativity @gravitation.

 === General Relativity <general-relativity-sec>

+Although special relativity and Minkowski space successfully reconcile the nature of space and time with the observed constancy of the speed of light, and allow Maxwell's equations to operate as predicted in all inertial reference frames, they still only provide an incomplete picture of the universe.
+Specifically, they do not explain how to reconcile non-inertial reference frames and coordinate systems, which constitute a significant portion of what we observe in the universe.
+A more general theory was needed to explain all facets of reality, *general relativity*.

 Einstein realized that by introducing deformations to the otherwise flat Minkowski spacetime described by special relativity you could induce accelerations in particles within this spacetime without invoking any forces @gravitation.
 Rather than being attracted by some gravitational "force", the particles continue to behave as they always had, following their natural paths or *geodesics*.
 A geodesic is the shortest path between two points in a given geometry; in Euclidian geometry, all geodesics are straight lines, in other geometries however, this is not necessarily the case.
 Thus, depending on the shape of the spacetime they exist within, particles can accelerate with respect to each other whilst remaining within inertial frames.
 This is the reason that it is often stated that gravity is "not a force" --- gravitational attraction is a result of the geometry of the spacetime in which objects exist, rather than because of any fundamental attraction caused by something with the traditional properties of a force.